-Figure 8: Impressions of the field work at the Hofermühle site, autumn 2018.
-1 and 2) Installation of piezometer teaching tubes; 3 and 4) Installation of TDR probes. © Photographs see individual notes.
+Figure 8: Impressions of the field work at the Hofermühle site, autumn 2018. left and left middle) Installation of piezometer teaching tubes; right middle and right) Installation of TDR probes. © Photographs see individual notes.

 Dynamic Porbings (DPH), percussion drilling, drill core extraction and laboratory analyses